 #2 - Protect

-Unfortunately, the pandemic has not slowed down cybercrime, and in fact it’s the opposite.
-For example, email scams related to COVID-19 surged 667% in March alone.
+Unfortunately, the pandemic has not slowed down cybercrime, and in fact it’s dramatically increased.
 To have a secure business network, you normally have physical equipment such as servers, switches, firewalls set up in the office to protect and store data.

 How can employees connect to the company’s network securely from home?
 A solution for remote security is a Virtual Private Network (VPN).
 A VPN secures your connection by creating a private "tunnel" to connect to your business network by using internet at home.